Anaesthetic Awareness Compensation Claims

 - Inability to work due to psychological damage

-Our solicitors are skilled in assessing all areas of suffering and loss in order to secure you the highest compensation award possible.
-We work closely alongside you to support you with empathy and patience throughout your claim to ensure that accessing the compensation owed to you is as smooth as possible.
+Your solicitor will be skilled in assessing all areas of suffering and loss in order to secure you the highest compensation award possible.
+They will work closely alongside you to support you with empathy and patience throughout your claim to ensure that accessing the compensation owed to you is as smooth as possible.

-We offer clients an initial consultation that is free of charge where we will assess your case and answer any questions that you might have.
-To arrange your free case assessment, enter your details into the contact form below and we will be in contact as soon as possible.
+Solicitors offer clients an initial consultation that is free of charge where they will assess your case and answer any questions that you might have.
+To arrange your free case assessment, enter your details into the contact form below and a legal adviser will be in contact as soon as possible.
+Alternatively, call free on 0800 678 1410.